Sean-Mc-Mahon/inner-purr/README.md

 - Volunteering roles as well as Donation options as defined through django admin are listed on this page along with links to the relevant pages of the Phibsboro Cat Rescue website.

 ### Contact
 - Various email addresses as set out using django admin are listed on this page along with a map outlining the location of the Inner Purr using the PCR logo as the pin.
+The map is API key is restricted to the deployed site.

 ### My Profile
 - A form allows users to update their personal details and an order history section lists previous orders.

 ### Bag
 - The bag page gives information on the products in a user's bag as well as details on the grand total and shipping, links bring users back to the products page or the checkout page.

+## Features Left to Implement

+### Color Select
+- In the future I would like to allow users to select different colors for products where available.

 ##### back to [top](#table-of-contents)